 At St Edmunds we are committed to providing the appropriate support for students with any disabilities, Specific learning difficulties (SpLD) long term health conditions or mental health conditions and injuries.

-The objectives of the DRC are to:
+The objectives of the ADRC are to:

 - Provide advice and guidance for prospective and current disabled students to enable them to access a wide range of service

 - Develop and implement support programmes for disabled students to ensure equal opportunity, access and attainment

 - Provide advice, guidance and training for University and College staff in meeting the institutions’ duties to disabled students within the context of disability equality legislation.

 The ADRC supports individuals with any impairment/disability, medical matter or injury, including those with:

 - Physical/mobility impairments and injuries (including wheelchair users, Upper Limb Disorder – also known as RSI)

 - Sensory impairments (including hearing impairment, visual impairment)